 The Torrenzano Group helps organizations take control of how they are perceived™.
 For additional information, visit: www.torrenzano.com

-Richard is a sought-after expert and leading commentator on crisis, brands, reputation and social media.
+Richard is a sought-after expert and leading commentator on financial markets, crisis, brands, reputation, social media.

 Game Changing Book

-He co-authored the bestselling, award-winning book, Digital Assassination: Protecting Your Reputation, Brand, or Business Against Online Attacks, published by St. Martin’s Press-Macmillan.
+He co-authored the bestselling, award-winning book, Digital Assassination: Protecting Your Reputation, Brand, or Business Against Online Attacks, published by St. Martin’s Press.

-Digital Assassination reveals how the Internet is used to destroy brands, reputations, even lives.
+Digital Assassination offers a roadmap to what is happening on the Internet, why it is happening and what you can do about it.
+It reveals how the Internet is used to destroy brands, reputations, even lives.
 It exposes strategies digital assassins deploy and defines ways to turn the tables on their deception.
-It offers a roadmap to what is happening on the Internet, why it is happening and what you can do about it.

-He has extensive hands-on experience in the world’s financial markets.
-Throughout a period of rapidly developing public policy issues, historic levels of market activity, unprecedented change in world affairs and intense media coverage, Rich planned and directed the New York Stock Exchange’s worldwide activities and programs.
+Richard has extensive hands-on experience in the world’s financial markets.
+Throughout a period of rapidly developing public policy issues, historic levels of market activity, unprecedented change in world affairs and intense media coverage, he planned and directed the New York Stock Exchange’s worldwide activities and programs.

 Global Crisis Expert